whotracksme/whotracks.me/blog/tracker-tax.md

 ## Data Collection and Cleaning
-Intuition tells us was that the more trackers present on a page, the longer it would take that page to load; however, this hypothesis had not been tested on a large scale.
+Intuition tells us that the more trackers present on a page, the longer it would take that page to load; however, this hypothesis had not been tested on a large scale.
 Web privacy measurement framework, [OpenWPM](https://github.com/citp/OpenWPM) has been used by numerous researchers to collect data for privacy studies on a mass, automated